asmitul/tg_pay_gateway_bot/memory-bank/architecture.md

 - `internal/feature/user.Registrar` upserts users on first contact with `role=user`, populating `created_at`/`updated_at`/`last_seen_at`, and refreshes `updated_at`/`last_seen_at` on every subsequent update.
 - The Telegram default handler invokes the registrar for any update carrying a `user_id` before routing; failures log `event=user_registration_failed` with chat/user context while routing continues.

+## Group Registration
+- `internal/feature/group.Registrar` upserts groups when the bot sees activity in a group/supergroup chat, setting `joined_at`/`last_seen_at` plus the trimmed chat title on first sight and refreshing `last_seen_at` (and title when provided) on subsequent interactions.
+- The Telegram default handler invokes the registrar for updates in group/supergroup chats; failures log `event=group_registration_failed` with chat context while routing continues.

 ## Local Development Stack
 - `docker-compose.local.yml` provides MongoDB 6.0 for development (no auth, bound to 0.0.0.0:27017) with a persistent `mongo_data` volume.
 - Default database `tg_bot_dev` is set via `MONGO_INITDB_DATABASE`; production deployments must enable credentials and use `tg_bot` (pattern `tg_bot_{APP_ENV}` is acceptable).